-The involvement of theatre parents is crucial to student success and that of the theatre program.
+The involvement of dance parents is crucial to student success and that of the dance program.
 These suggestions to parents will help students be successful!

-- Attend every performance to see your child's progress.
-(The theatre students love hearing parent applause!) - Help your child arrive on time to all theatre performances, rehearsals and events. - Pick up your child at the stated end of all theatre events. - Volunteer and assist with theatre activities throughout the year. - Regularly check our online calendar and reminders for announcements and updates. - Take time to read this handbook and any theatre newsletters with your student(s) noting all events. - Create a personal calendar, along with your child, that will help anticipate future events and avoid schedule problems.
+- Attend every performance that you can to see your child's progress.
+(The dance students love hearing parent applause!). - Help your child arrive on time to all dance performances, rehearsals and events. - Pick up your child at the stated end of all dance events and games. - Volunteer and assist with dance activities throughout the year. - Regularly check our calendar and reminders for announcements and updates. - Take time to read this handbook and any dance newsletters with your student(s) noting all events. - Create a personal calendar, along with your child, that will help anticipate future events and avoid schedule problems.